 Still Have Questions About Stockton Tap Water Or Water Quality In General?

 Hydroviv is a water filtration company that uses water quality data to optimize water filters for each customer's water.
 The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Stockton, but our filters provide broad protection against a wide range of contaminants found in Stockton's tap water, including lead, VOCs, and pesticides.

-If you’re interested in learning more about water filters that have been optimized for Stockton's water, or just have questions about water quality in general, feel free to visit www.hydroviv.com, reach out by email (email@example.com) or through our live chat.
+If you’re interested in learning more about water filters that have been optimized for the City of Stockton's water, or just have questions about water quality in general, feel free to visit www.hydroviv.com, reach out by email (firstname.lastname@example.org) or through our live chat.
 We also frequently post water-related news on Twitter or Facebook.
 We pride ourselves in being a reputable source of information on water quality, and your questions will be answered by scientists, not salespeople (we don't have any salespeople on staff).

-Please Share This Stockton Water Quality Article On Social Media With Anyone You Think Would Benefit From The Information!
+Please Share This City Stockton Water Quality Article On Social Media With Anyone You Think Would Benefit From The Information!